 Advocacy

-In addition to the broad research approach we are taking to hEDS, the Norris Lab is working on multiple fronts to advocate for increased funding for EDS research and clinical care, better education for medical providers, and continued awareness of EDS and its comorbidities.
+The Norris Lab is working on multiple fronts to advocate for increased funding for EDS research and clinical care, better education for medical providers, and growing awareness of EDS and its comorbidities.

 Alongside strong EDS patients, our work focuses on amplifying patient voices, improving access to resources, and fostering informed decision-making to improve patient care and health outcomes.
 By prioritizing patient-centered care in the treatment of EDS, we aim to create a more inclusive and equitable healthcare experience for all.